 I did a day trip to Milford Sound – an absolutely beautiful 2 hour drive which should be done at leisure stopping to see fields of wild flowers. untouched lakes and snow capped mountains.

 A number of cruise companies run a variety of cruises in Milford Sound throughout the day but being price orientated I did no research and just opted for Jucy Cruize who have a 2 for 1 deal on presentation of a Jucy keyring.
-It really is a unique part of New Zealand and is highly positioned on AA’s 101 New Zealand Must Do’s.
+It really is a unique part of New Zealand and is highly positioned on AA Travel’s ‘Best things to do in New Zealand‘.
 I felt very lucky to be there on a nice day given the massive volumes of rain the region experiences each year.

 Returning to Queenstown, I spent three nights at the DoubleTree by Hilton Queenstown which has been open only around seven months.
 The last afternoon of 2011 was spent watching The Otago Volts take on the Wellington Firebirds at what must be the most picturesque cricket venue in the world.

 On New Years Eve the Wakatipu Grill put on a $130 set menu, at the end of which guests were invited to board a Million Dollar Cruise boat and sail into Queenstown to watch the fireworks at midnight.
 Our cruise hosts Wayne and Betty were lovely and hugely enthusiastic, it was a great way to see in 2012.